 Which team is the favourite to win RWC 2021?

-New Zealand’s Black Ferns are the favorites to win RWC 2021 for the following key reasons:
+The women’s RWC in 2022 will be a tightly contested tournament!
+New Zealand’s Black Ferns were the favorites to win RWC 2021 for the following key reasons:

 - they have won 5 of the last 6 RWC titles